Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 Xie Zi Village, Chengdu

 We have assisted a community support project in Xie Zi village, west of Chengdu, the capital of Sichuan province, an area impacted by the 12 May 2008 earthquake.
 This project was undertaken in partnership with George Watson's College, Edinburgh, and Hands on Chengdu.
 The site was formally opened at a ceremony on 7 March 2010, attended by the Trust.

 Xie Zi village is part of Ji Guan Shan town, Chongzhou city, and is situated in a rural mountainous area west of Chengdu.
 It is some 25km from Wenchuan, the epicentre of the 12 May 2008 earthquake, and suffered one person dead and 10 injured, as well significant damage to housing, roads and other facilities, primarily from landslides and flooding.
 This required the evacuation of the village in the immediate aftermath of the quake.

-The local people and village authorities are now beginning to rebuild Xie Zi - this includes repairing roads, strengthening embankments, and clearing the local riverbed of obstructions.
-The local tourism industry is beginning to be re-established as well.
+At the time we became involved in 2009, the local people and village authorities were beginning to rebuild Xie Zi - this includes repairing roads, strengthening embankments, and clearing the local riverbed of obstructions.
+The local tourism industry was beginning to be re-established as well.
 The first three photos below (from late April 2009) show some general views of the village and local reconstruction work underway amidst the demanding local terrain.
-The final three show our Chairman, Graham Thompson, with Hands on Chengdu staff and local officials at the opening ceremony on 7 March 2010 ; Graham presenting an illustrated history of George Watson's College to the village during the ceremony ; and continuing reconstruction work.
+The final three show our former Chairman, Graham Thompson, with Hands on Chengdu staff and local officials at the opening ceremony on 7 March 2010 ; Graham presenting an illustrated history of George Watson's College to the village during the ceremony ; and continuing reconstruction work.